-My deep interest in the light scattering in Earth’s atmosphere arose out of my observations of the behaviour of the Earth’s atmosphere, especially around sunrise, sunset (golden hour, blue hour, twilight) and during the eclipses.
-I like to observe the weather phenomena and atmosphere response for environmental phenomena both live and remotely.
+My deep interest in the light scattering in Earth’s atmosphere arose out of my observations of the behavior of the Earth’s atmosphere, especially around sunrise, sunset (golden hour, blue hour, twilight), and during eclipses.
+I like to observe the weather phenomena and atmosphere response to environmental phenomena both live and remotely.

 Due to this, I would like to describe the general light scattering phenomenon in this series of pretty long articles, knowing that the interaction of light with matter is one of the most fundamental processes that occur in nature.

 Most of the light we see reaches our eyes in an indirect way.
 Looking at a tree or a house, we see diffusely reflected sunlight.
 Looking at a cloud, or at the sky, we see scattered sunlight.
 Even an electric lamp does not send us light directly from the luminous filament but usually shows only the light that has been scattered by a bulb of ground glass (Hulst, 1981).
 The light, seen by us in an indirect way is definitely sunlight and moonlight.
 Sometimes, especially in areas free of light pollution, we can experience weak light coming from the brightest celestial objects like Venus or starlight in general.
 This is a subject for consideration in future articles then.

 Earth’s atmosphere consists of a lot of substances commonly known as air, which scatter and absorb the light, that both come from space and terrestrial sources of illumination.
 Moreover the way of scattering and absorption changes in terms of the astronomical and weather conditions.
 If you are reading this text you are in the right place, which brings you general knowledge about these issues.

 2. THE INTERACTION OF LIGHT WITH SMALL PARTICLES, QUANTUM THEORY